What is the hygiene hypothesis?

-She continues: "If worrying about ‘being too clean’ results in people needlessly exposing themselves and their children to pathogens that can make them ill, this would clearly be dangerous."
+They raised concerns that people worrying about 'being too clean' might result in people needlessly exposing themselves and their children to things that could make them ill, which they said would be dangerous.